TheGlycerine/Nux/README.md

 `use()` allows live import of code, kinda like RequireJS, LABjs or any other script loaders but with a significant difference.

 Unlike other script loaders, You're implementing a script designed to plug into a larger javascript object.

+The end product is not your tiny bit of code you imported; It’s the larger entity you’re creating.

+The smaller file you’ve loaded (named an `extensions`) contains code you’ve implemented to work within a larger parent entity.

+	var _test = Nux.NS('test');

+	_test.moooCow = function() {
+		return ‘Cows do a mooo’;
+	}

+	// Urm… so ye - that’s pretty much a complete extension.

+This extension is written in a manner allowing it to be modular and easy to write.

+### Kernel

+To use nux as a core object, it needs other nux extensions.
+These are not loaded unless specified.

+	Nux.use('kernel', function(){
+		// import complete.
+	})

+This loads the kernel extension of which contains basic setup of nux.

+## Import location

 The file imported is `nux/extensions/nux.extension.foo.js`.
 The file is located within a script load area.
 Nux has an extension folder of which to load core extensions from.
 It looks something like this: